LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Using samples
 +++++++++++++
 It's a little boring to say "hello world" in just two different ways.
-Let's instead say hello to multiple people!
+Let's instead say hello to many people!

 To do this, we'll change ``WORLD`` from a paramter to a sample.
 While parameters are static, samples are generated dynamically, and can be more complex data types.
 In this case, ``WORLD`` will go from being "world" or "mundo" to being a randomly-generated name.